jbruce12000/kiln-controller/README.md

 All parameters are defined in config.py, review/change to your mind's content.

 You should change, test, and verify PID parameters in config.py.
-Here is a [PID Tuning Guide](https://github.com/jbruce12000/kiln-controller/blob/master/docs/pid_tuning.md).
-There is also an [autotuner](https://github.com/jbruce12000/kiln-controller/blob/master/docs/ziegler_tuning.md).
-Be patient with tuning.
-No tuning is perfect across a wide temperature range.
+You need to read through config.py carefully to understand each setting.

 You may want to change the configuration parameter **sensor_time_wait**.
 It's the duty cycle for the entire system.
 It's set to two seconds by default which means that a decision is made every 2s about whether to turn on relay[s] and for how long.
 If you use mechanical relays, you may want to increase this.
 At 2s, my SSR switches 11,000 times in 13 hours.

+You should change **temp_scale** to either f for Farenheit or c for Celcius.

 ## Testing